roboseb/personal-website/README.md

     Last day?
 Who knows, but we'll see.
 Hoping I can quickly fix the text blur issue on some elements, as that's one of the most annoying things left.
 Then to start finishing up some items from the to-do list.

+Novemeber 9th, 2022

+    Apparently one of the guys living upstairs is planning to sue me because he thinks I'm vaping indoors, which I'm not.

+    Tooltips are done and look serviceable.
+Just realized I should have a favicon.

+    Am I done?
+I think once I've styled the README it'll be done.
+Only took me like 11.5 days.

 --To-Do--

--Properly style README / add live github and gifs/photos -add this project to all projects list (recursive) DONE-animated pips
+-Properly style README / add live github and gifs/photos DONE-add this project to all projects list (recursive) DONE-animated pips
 CANCEL-differnt background colors for different sections DONE-more floral motif
 DONE-credits page (Armandocanals.com for 3d transform)
--mongodb icon by Icon 54 on iconscout
--node icon icon 54 on iconscout
--socket icon by socket mafia on iconscout
--pug icon stolen from pug repo and cleaned by me -funko pop base by josephriley on cults3d.com
--base gravity logic by Doin on stackoverflow https://stackoverflow.com/questions/15423736/how-to-get-a-gravity-effect-in-a-css-animation
--(credit for stolen button perspective hover)

 CANCEL-folder clicking and emptying out animation (including for rolodex) DONE-fix project 3d folders not snapping back CANCEL-folders that actually open?
 CANCEL-retrigger animations on scroll in
--replace images with gifs in the end
+DONE-replace images with gifs in the end
-DONE?????-fix tech item red bar rounding error
--add reminder text to tech logos
+DONE?????-fix tech item red bar rounding error CANCEL-add reminder text to tech logos
 DONE-flower cutouts on slidey buttons

 DONE-add setdata to rolodex cards